strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/WindowsCLI/WindowsCLI.md

 PS C:\Users\adhd> `Set-MpPreference -DisableRealtimeMonitoring $true`

 Please note, if you get red errors that say ` A general error occurred that is not covered by a more specific error code.` that is OK!
 It means Defender was disabled.
 We run above command to ensure that it is off for this lab.
-It has a sneaky way of truning back on again..
+It has a sneaky way of turning back on again...

 And now, open a Ubuntu command prompt: